Professors Herdegen, Mossler, Vitale, D. Weese

 PSYCHOLOGY 210.
 (3)

 QUANTITATIVE METHODS.
 An introduction to statistics and methodology employed in psychology and sociology.
 Both descriptive and inferential techniques are discussed, including non-parametric tests of significance and simple correlation.
 Fundamental dimensions of social research, structuring of the data-collection process, and forms of data collection are emphasized.
 Not open to seniors except with permission of the instructor.
-Prerequisite: Psychology 101 or 102.
+Prerequisite: Psychology 101.
 Offered: fall semester.

 PSYCHOLOGY 211.
 (3)